ocwg/spec/spec/spec-0.2.md

 - **resource**: A reference to a resource, which can be an image, video, or audio file.
 See [resources](#resources).
     - Resource can be empty, in which case a node is acting as a transform for other nodes.

 - **rotation**: The 2D rotation of the node in degrees.
 The rotation center is the positioned point, i.e., top-left.
-The z-Axis is not modified.
+The z-axis is not modified.

 - **scale**: Allows to re-scale a given node.
 This is particularly useful if a [parent-child](#parent-child-relation) relation applies to the node and child nodes need a consistent scale transform.